^

 Prevention

-Prevention of the emergence of thrush in menopause is primarily in the control of health and mandatory screening for the doctor.
-It is necessary to exclude long-term use of antibiotics or to use probiotics from the first day of treatment in a complex in women with an increased risk group.
-When detecting thrush for the best result of treatment, it is necessary at the time of treatment to exclude sexual activity, as well as use barrier methods that contribute to the retention of bacteria.
-In case of any symptoms during treatment, you should immediately contact a doctor to avoid complications.
+Prevention of thrush during menopause consists primarily of monitoring the state of health and mandatory screening examination by a doctor.
+It is necessary to exclude long-term use of antibiotics or use probiotics from the first day of treatment in combination with women with a high risk group.
+If thrush is detected, for the best treatment result, it is necessary to exclude sexual activity at the time of treatment, as well as use barrier methods that help to delay bacteria.
+If any symptoms appear during treatment, you must immediately contact a doctor to avoid complications.

-Thrush in menopause is a common pathology that develops due to local immunosuppressive status during menopause.
+Thrush during menopause is a common pathology that develops due to a local immunosuppressive state during menopause.
 This disease is accompanied by unpleasant symptoms and requires treatment.
-At the heart of the treatment is the use of antifungal vaginal suppositories against the background of the use of funds for the correction of the hormonal background.
-But the best way to avoid this pathology is to prevent it with regular examination by a doctor.
+The basis of treatment is the use of antifungal vaginal suppositories against the background of the use of means for the correction of hormonal background.
+But the best way to avoid this pathology is its prevention with regular examination by a doctor.

 You are reporting a typo in the following text: